Occupational Therapy for Babies and Toddlers

 - Completing age-appropriate puzzles

-- Limited play interests
+- Limited play interests.

-Behaviors such as:
+Behaviours such as:

-Expereincing frequent emotional outbursts and require more support than usual to calm down.
+- Experiencing frequent emotional outbursts and require more support than usual to calm down.

-Struggling with social interactions
+- Struggling with social interactions.

-Exhibit heightened sensitivity to touch (such as disliking cuddling or hair brushing), and react strongly to movement stimulation (such as avoiding rough play or swings).
+- Exhibit heightened sensitivity to touch (such as disliking cuddling or hair brushing), and react strongly to movement stimulation (such as avoiding rough play or swings).

-Display anxiety in new environments, have difficulty separating from parents, or be overly sensitive to certain sounds
+- Display anxiety in new environments, have difficulty separating from parents, or be overly sensitive to certain sounds.